 Quick and Steady, Simple Palette, and Perseverance

-The part that was most defining for me was the water and the reflection of the trees, in the first painting.
+The most defining part for me was in the first painting—the water and the reflection of the trees.
 I didn't think I could do it.
 In the end, all of my practice trying to paint water and reflections (I had stacks of paintings that went into the garbage bin), allowed me to accomplish the very thing I had hoped for.
 Perseverance is half the battle.

 Penny Lulich (author) from Indiana on November 07, 2017: